 Like all disposable sets, the Rubbermaid TakeAlongs aren’t perfect because they’re not intended for long-term use.
 The plastic becomes soft when microwaved, though not as soft as the Ziploc and Glad containers.
 The Rubbermaid TakeAlongs also stained slightly and retained a faint tomato scent after dishwashing, which was a problem we encountered with all of the cheap plastic sets we tested.
 However, since this set is so affordable, has a variety of container sizes, and doesn’t leak, we’re willing to forgive these drawbacks.

-We once worried about plastic, but we don’t anymore.
+We once worried about BPA (bisphenol A) in plastic, but we don’t anymore.
 You can find countless articles online proclaiming the evils of plastic, and this guide used to be one of them.
 A previous iteration of this guide warned against plasticizers (the additives used to make plastic moldable) possibly leaching out as a result of heat or wear and tear, causing endocrine disruption (hormonal changes that can be bad for your health).

 However, in 2015 the European Food Safety Authority released a large-scale risk assessment that convinced us that we should stop fearing plastic.
-We trust the EFSA because it has more stringent rules than the US’s Food and Drug Administration, and because it conducted a comprehensive study of BPA (bisphenol A) occurrence in food-contact materials with about 3,600 results.
+We trust the EFSA because it has more stringent rules than the US’s Food and Drug Administration, and because it conducted a comprehensive study of BPA occurrence in food-contact materials with about 3,600 results.
 More than 3,100 of those results came from governmental tests (not industry-funded studies), and 400 results came from academia (with, yes, some industry-funded results in the mix but not many).
 Finding another study of plastic that comes close to this kind of scrutiny would be hard.

 As we’re fond of repeating ad infinitum, the dose makes the poison, and in the case of food-contact plastic, BPA consumed at current levels is safe: “EFSA’s comprehensive re-evaluation of bisphenol A (BPA) exposure and toxicity concludes that BPA poses no health risk to consumers of any age group (including unborn children, infants and adolescents) at current exposure levels.
 Exposure from the diet or from a combination of sources (diet, dust, cosmetics and thermal paper) is considerably under the safe level (the “tolerable daily intake” or TDI).”
 Even after lowering the amount allowed from 50 micrograms per kilogram of body weight per day down to 4 micrograms, the EFSA says, “The highest estimates for dietary exposure and for exposure from a combination of sources (called ‘aggregated exposure’ in EFSA’s opinion) are three to five times lower than the new TDI.”